mohsinrazadanish/CourseProject/CodeBook.md

 etc.

+Note that the activity labels the descriptive variable names were added and the total variable of our data are now 68

 * From the data set in step 4, the scripts creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 There were several options, I used dplyr package's function ddply to call numcolwise to calculate means for each activity and each subject.
 I found this as one of the most efficient ways to compute it.

+We have 30 subjects and 6 activities, therefore, we get 180 observations of means for each subject and activity.